Skip to main content

 Signage

-On premises signage can take many forms.
+On-premises signage can take many forms.
 You could use a poster or a sign featuring some of your staff:

 A sign listing which staff service a floor in a hotel, with photo's of each staff member, and QR codes linking directly their own company branded tipping web page